 Teaching is best left for delivery over an extended period of time, perhaps over several days or even weeks.
 The teacher assumes that the listeners are interested in spiritual growth and an in-depth understanding of the scriptures.
 As a teacher, however, we must respect the time constraints of our listeners.
 It is best to split any extended teaching period into shorter sessions.
 There should be continuity between the sessions with reminders of what has been previously covered along with previews of exciting things to come.
 Nevertheless, it is best that each session is self-contained.
 Not all listeners will be able to attend every session.

 Teachings do not fit well with the Sunday liturgy.
 Some churches will say that they do not have a liturgy but they do.
 The liturgy is designed primarily for worshiping God.
 That means that there must be adequate time for thanksgiving and praise.
 There must be time for prayer.
 There must be time for decision-making.
 There must be time for an altar call.
 We should not be in a hurry to close down the service.
-Extensive teachings, however, can make people feel trapped even though the actual time of service may be shorter than usual.

 Giving a teaching series over numerous Sundays is the easiest task for the preacher.
 It requires less preparation and less spiritual reflection.
 It is far better to allow the Holy Spirit to inspire and inform the preacher each week through a disciplined approach to selected scripture such as lectionary readings.
 In this way, the preacher is better able to discern where his or her congregation may be and what God wants to say to them.
 In other words, we do not select the topic for preaching.
 God does.
 Some will say the lectionary is limiting.
 What is more limiting is the preacher selecting what he or she wants to preach.
-That selection may have little bearing on what God want to say.
+That selection may have little bearing on what God wants to say.
 (See Liturgical Preaching.)